 You must be employed on a full-time basis in a law-related public interest position.
 We use a broad definition of public interest employment but the basic requirement is that you must be working for either a non-profit or government employer.
 Students working in positions which don’t fall under either of these categories may still be eligible and should contact the Program Administrator for more information.

-Award amounts are calculated as a percentage of the eligible graduate’s annual loan repayment under Income Based Repayment (IBR) or other income-driven repayment plans.
+Award amounts are calculated as a percentage of the eligible graduate’s annual loan repayment under federal Income Driven Repayment (IDR) plans.
 Loan award amounts are made on a sliding scale with graduates with the lowest salaries receiving the largest percentage of their annual repayment.

 No, the program does not cover graduates working in judicial clerkships.
 However, graduates who take a qualifying position after completing a clerkship may apply for funding through the program.